sergiovalerDEV/mvp-cicd-devops-marketplace-app/README.md

 All previously visible database secrets and sensitive information in the commit history have been invalidated and removed.
 The current codebase contains no active secrets or sensitive data.
 Pipeline build fails as crucial secrets' values have been deleted.

-## 🤝 Contributing

-See CONTRIBUTING.md for details on submitting pull requests, reporting issues, or requesting features.

 ## 📄 License